Kyle Vanden Bosch

 Kyle Dale Vanden Bosch (born November 17, 1978) is an American former professional football player who was a defensive end for 12 seasons in the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers and was selected by the Arizona Cardinals in the second round of the 2001 NFL draft.
 He also played for the Tennessee Titans and Detroit Lions before retiring following the 2012 NFL season.
 He is currently a post-game commentator for the Arizona Cardinals on 98.7 Arizona Sports Radio.

-Early years
+Early life

 Vanden Bosch went to high school at West Lyon High School of rural Larchwood, Iowa.
 He earned All-America honors at West Lyon Community Register High School Male Athlete of the Year and the USA Today/Gatorade Player of the Year for Iowa and Midwest Region.